hamzasamyy/basic-computer-architecture-alu/README.md

 ## ▶️ How to Run

 1. Download and install Logisim
-2. Open the `.circ` file
+2. Open `basic_computer.circ`
-3. Run the simulation to observe:
+3. Run the simulation using the clock
+4. Observe:
+   - Data transfer through the bus
    - Register operations
-   - Data flow between components
-   - ALU operations
+   - ALU computations
-   - Control signal behavior
+   - Instruction execution cycles

 ---

 ## 🧩 How It Works
-- The system is composed of:
+- The system uses a **shared 16-bit bus** controlled by selection lines
-  - Registers for storing data
-  - A shared bus for data transfer
-  - Control logic to manage execution
-  - An ALU for performing arithmetic and logical operations
+- Registers and memory communicate through a **multiplexer-based bus system**
-- The ALU processes inputs based on control signals and outputs results to registers
+- The ALU takes inputs from registers and performs operations based on control signals
-- Demonstrates how a basic computer executes low-level operations
+- Results are stored back into registers or memory
+- The system simulates low-level instruction execution step by step

 ---

-## 💡 Future Improvements
-- 🧠 Implement full instruction set architecture (ISA)
-- 🔄 Add program counter (PC) and memory unit
-- ⚡ Improve control unit (hardwired or microprogrammed)
-- 📊 Add step-by-step execution visualization

----

 ## 📸 Demo
-(Add a screenshot of your circuit here)
+(Add a screenshot of your circuit)

 ```markdown
 ![Circuit](screenshot.png)
 ```

+---

+## 💡 Future Improvements
+- 🧠 Full instruction set implementation (ISA)
+- 🔄 Advanced control unit (microprogrammed)
+- ⚡ Pipeline simulation
+- 📊 Visual step-by-step execution tracing

 ---